WWE Tag Team Championship: History

 During the May 20, 2022, episode of SmackDown, reigning SmackDown Tag Team Champions The Usos (Jey Uso and Jimmy Uso) defeated reigning Raw Tag Team Champions RK-Bro (Randy Orton and Riddle) in a Winners Take All match to claim both championships and become recognized as the Undisputed WWE Tag Team Champions.
-WWE had billed the match as a championship unification match; however, both titles remain independently active with The Usos being double champions.
-They defended both titles together across both brands as the Undisputed WWE Tag Team Championship, but began defending the titles separately in January 2023.
+WWE had billed the match as a championship unification match; however, both titles remained independently active.
+The Usos had defended both titles together across both brands as the Undisputed WWE Tag Team Championship, but on a couple of occasions in early 2023, they also defended the titles separately.

+In the main event of WrestleMania 39 Night 1, The Usos (Jey Uso and Jimmy Uso) defended the Undisputed WWE Tag Team Championship against the team of Kevin Owens and Sami Zayn.
+This subsequently made both the Raw and SmackDown titles the first tag team championships to be defended in the main event of WWE's flagship event, WrestleMania.
+At the event, Owens and Zayn defeated The Usos to become champions.
+The titles would again be defended in the main event of a pay-per-view and livestreaming event at Night of Champions the following month on May 27 when Owens and Zayn retained the titles against The Bloodline (Roman Reigns and Solo Sikoa).

+At WrestleMania XL Night 1 on April 6, 2024, The Judgment Day (Finn Bálor and Damian Priest) defended the Undisputed WWE Tag Team Championship in a Six-Pack Tag Team Ladder match in which both sets of championships had to be retrieved for the match to end.
+As a result, the championships were split with A-Town Down Under (Austin Theory and Grayson Waller) winning the SmackDown Tag Team Championship while Awesome Truth (The Miz and R-Truth) won the Raw title.
+On the April 19 episode of SmackDown, the SmackDown Tag Team Championship was renamed as the WWE Tag Team Championship with a new set of title belts.
+This came just a few days after the Raw Tag Team Championship was renamed as the World Tag Team Championship with its own new title belts.

 Inaugural tournament

 † When Chad Gable suffered a storyline injury after defeating The Usos, American Alpha were removed from the final.
 The Usos then defeated The Hype Bros at Backlash in a second chance tag team match to replace American Alpha in the final.

-Brand designation history

-As its name implies, the championship was established for the SmackDown brand.
-However, the title is still eligible to switch brands during the annual WWE Draft.